Relative quantum cohomology of the Chiang Lagrangian

 is a strict $A_\infty$ homomorphism between the $A_\infty$ structures $\m_k^\s$ and $\m_k^{\alpha\cdot \s}$ and preserves the pairing $\langle\cdot,\cdot \rangle$.
 So, if $b$ is a bounding cochain for $\m_k^\s$ with $\int_L b = s$, then $\mathfrak{f}(b)$ is a bounding cochain for $\m_k^{\alpha\cdot\s}$ with $\int_L \mathfrak{f}(b) = s$ and $\mathfrak{f}(\Omega^\s(\gamma,b)) = \Omega^{\alpha\cdot\s}(\gamma,\f(b)).$ By Definition~\ref{def:ogw}, we obtain

 \end{proof}

-\begin{lm} Changing the orientation of $L$ changes the sign of $\oogw_{\beta,k}(\Gamma_{i_1},\ldots,\Gamma_{i_l})$ by the sign $(-1)^{k+1}.$ \end{lm} \begin{proof} In the following proof, we add a superscript $\oo$ to the $A_\infty$ operations, superpotential, Poincar\'e pairing, $\int_L$ and open Gromov-Witten invariants, to indicate the orientation used to construct them.
+\begin{lm} Changing the orientation of $L$ changes $\oogw_{\beta,k}(\Gamma_{i_1},\ldots,\Gamma_{i_l})$ by multiplication by $(-1)^{k+1}.$ \end{lm} \begin{proof} In the following proof, we add a superscript $\oo$ to the $A_\infty$ operations, superpotential, Poincar\'e pairing, $\int_L$ and open Gromov-Witten invariants, to indicate the orientation used to construct them.
 By Lemma 2.9 from \cite{jakethesis}, changing the orientation of $L$ reverses the orientation of $\mathcal{M}_{k+1,l}(\beta)$.
 Since the relative orientation is not changed, it follows that